nunit/docs/docs/articles/nunit/writing-tests/attributes/fixturelifecycle.md

 ## Notes

-1. When using **LifeCycle.InstancePerTestCase**, **OneTimeSetUp** and **OneTimeTearDown** methods must be static and each are only called once.
+* When using `LifeCycle.InstancePerTestCase`, the [`OneTimeSetUp`](xref:onetimesetup-attribute) and [`OneTimeTearDown`](xref:onetimeteardown-attribute) methods must be static, and each are only called once.
 This is required so that the setup or teardown methods do not access instance fields or properties that are reset for every test.

-2. When using **LifeCycle.InstancePerTestCase**, a class's constructor will be called before every test is executed and **IDisposable** test fixtures will be disposed after the test is finished.
+* When using `LifeCycle.InstancePerTestCase`, a class's constructor will be called before every test is executed and `IDisposable` test fixtures will be disposed after the test is finished.

-3. **SetUp** and **TearDown** methods are called before and after every test.
+* [`SetUp`](xref:setup-attribute) and [`TearDown`](xref:teardown-attribute) methods are called before and after every test.

-4. The **Order** attribute is respected.
+* The `Order` attribute is respected.

 ## See Also